Bruce Horak: Star Trek: Strange New Worlds

 On Star Trek: Strange New Worlds, Horak plays Hemmer, the Aenar chief engineer aboard the Enterprise.
 The Aenar are a blind race in Star Trek, closely related to the Andorians, and the producers wanted a visually impaired actor to play the role of Hemmer.
 Horak, who describes himself as a Star Trek fan, eagerly auditioned for the role and won it.
 When Horak accepted the role, he was told Hemmer's character would have a limited run in Strange New Worlds.
 He appeared as Hemmer in six of the ten episodes of Season 1.
 He later appeared in one Season 2 episode in both a pre-recorded/flashback scene with Uhura and as an illusory Hemmer.
 In addition to Hemmer, Horak also played the Klingon commander General Garkog in Season 2's "Subspace Rhapsody".

-Other artistic endeavors
+Other work

 Horak has painted hundreds of portraits, and has an aim to paint one thousand of them.
 In one of his plays, "Assassinating Thomson", he paints a portrait of the audience during the play.
 His paintings have been showcased at several Canadian galleries.

-Horak has also recorded an album with Canadian artist Onalea Gilbertson under the name The Rail Birds.
+Horak recorded an album with Canadian artist Onalea Gilbertson under the name The Rail Birds.
 The album, called Intensive Care, was made available online in 2020.